-The terms of this Notice of Privacy Practices apply to Holzer entities operating as a clinically integrated healthcare arrangement composed of Holzer locations and its Medical Staff, including Holzer Medical Center-Jackson, Jenkins Memorial Clinic of Holzer Medical Center- Jackson, Holzer Gallipolis, Outpatient clinical locations, Holzer Home Care, Holzer Hospice, Holzer Extra Care, Holzer Senior Care Center, Holzer Assisted Living-Jackson, Holzer Assisted Living-Gallipolis, Holzer Family Care Center, Holzer Jenkins Memorial Health Clinic, Holzer Dental Health Partners, and Holzer Family Pharmacy.
-The members of this clinically integrated healthcare arrangement work and practice in southeastern Ohio and western West Virginia.
-All of the entities listed will share medical information as necessary to carry out treatment, payment, and health care operations as permitted by law.
+The terms of this Notice of Privacy Practices apply to Holzer entities operating as a clinically integrated healthcare arrangement composed of Holzer locations and its Medical Staff, including Holzer Medical Center-Jackson, Holzer Medical Center-Gallipolis, Outpatient Clinic locations, Holzer Home Care, Holzer Hospice, Holzer Extra Care, Holzer Senior Care Center, Holzer Assisted Living-Jackson, Holzer Assisted Living-Gallipolis, Holzer Family Care Center, Jenkins Memorial Health Clinic and Dental Health Partners.
+The members of this clinically integrated health care arrangements work and practice in southeastern Ohio and western West Virginia.
+All of the entities listed will share personal health information as necessary to carry out treatment, payment, and health care operations as permitted by law.

-We are required by law to maintain the privacy of our patients’ medical information and to provide patients with notice of our legal duties and privacy practices with respect to your medical information.
+We are required by law to maintain the privacy of our patients’ personal health information and to provide patients with notice of our legal duties and privacy practices with respect to your personal health information.
 We are required to abide by the terms of this Notice of Privacy Practices so long as it remains in effect.
-We reserve the right to change the terms of this Notice of Privacy Practices as necessary and to make the new Notice effective for all medical information maintained by us.
+We reserve the right to change the terms of this Notice of Privacy Practices as necessary and to make the new Notice effective for all personal health information maintained by us.
 You may receive a copy of the revised notices at any Registration Area of the entities described above or a copy may be obtained by mailing a request to the Holzer Director of Health Information Management, 100 Jackson Pike, Gallipolis, Ohio 45631.

 Uses and Disclosures of Your Personal Health Information

-You’re Authorization.
-Except as outlined below, we will not use or disclose your medical information for any purpose unless you have signed a form authorizing the use or disclosure.
+Your Authorization.
+Except as outlined below, we will not use or disclose your personal health information for any purpose unless you have signed a form authorizing the use and disclosure.
 You have the right to revoke that authorization in writing unless we have taken any action in reliance on the authorization.
 We cannot refuse to treat you if you revoke the authorization.
-Situations that will require your authorization include most uses and disclosures of psychotherapy notes, medical information for marketing purposes, and disclosures that constitute a sale of medical information.
+Situations that will require your authorization include most uses and disclosures of psychotherapy notes, PHI for marketing purposes, and disclosures that constitute a sale of PHI.

 Uses and Disclosures for Treatment.
-We will make uses and disclosures of your medical information as necessary for your treatment.
-For instance, doctors and nurses and other professionals involved in your care will use information in your medical record and information that you provided about your symptoms and reactions to plan a course of treatment for you that may include procedures, medications, test, etc. We may also release your medical information to another health care facility or professional who is not affiliated with our organization but who is or will be provided treatment to you.
-For instance, if, after you leave the hospital, you are going to receive home health care, we may release your medical information to that home health care agency so that a plan of care can be prepared for you.
-Additionally we may use your medical information to contact you to remind you of appointments, and to give you information about treatment options, or other health-related benefits and services that may be of interest to you.
+We will make uses and disclosures of your personal health information as necessary for your treatment.
+For instance, doctors and nurses and other professionals involved in your care will use information in your medical record and information you provided about your symptoms and reactions to plan a course of treatment for you that may include procedures, medications, test, etc. We may also release your personal health information to another health care facility or professional who is not affiliated with our organization but who is or will be provided treatment to you.
+For instance, if, after you leave the hospital, you are going to receive home health, we may release your personal health information to that home health agency so a plan of care can be prepared for you.
+Additionally we may use your personal health information to contact you to remind you of appointments, and to give you information about treatment options, or other health-related benefits and services that may be of interest to you.
 However, when communicating appointment reminders, treatment options, or other related benefits and services that the organization receives cash or cash equivalents for, you will be asked for your authorization.
 Holzer typically does not receive cash or cash equivalents for such reminders.

 Uses and Disclosures for Payment.
-We will make uses and disclosures for your medical information as necessary for the payment purposes of those health professionals and facilities that have treated you or provided services to you.
-For instance, we may forward information regarding your medical procedures and treatment to your insurance company to arrange payment for the services provided to you, or we may use your information to prepare a bill to send to you or to the personal responsible for your payment.
+We will make uses and disclosures for your personal health information as necessary or the payment purposes of those health professionals and facilities that have treated you or provided services to you.
+For instance, we may forward information regarding your medical procedures and treatment to your insurance company to arrange payment for the services provided to you, or we may use your information to prepare a bill to send to you or to the person responsible for your payment.

-Uses and Disclosures for Health Care Operations.
-We will use and disclose your medical information as necessary, and as permitted by law, for our health care operations, which include clinical improvement, professional peer review, business management, accreditation and licensing, etc. For instance, we may use and disclose your medical information for purposes of providing the clinical treatment for purposes of improving the clinical treatment and care of our patients.
-We may also disclose your medical information to another health care facility, health care professional, or health plan for such things as quality assurance and case management, but only if that facility, professional, or plan also has or had a patient relationship with you.
+Uses and Disclosures for Operations.
+We will use and disclose your personal health information as necessary, and as permitted by law, for our health care operations, which may include clinical improvement, professional peer review, business management, accreditation and licensing, etc. For instance we may use and disclose your personal health information for purposes of improving the clinical treatment and care of our patients.
+We may also disclose your personal health information to another health care facility, health care professional or health plan for such things as quality assurance and case management, but only if the facility, professional, or plan also has or had a patient relationship with you.
 In addition we may have students, trainees, or other health care personnel, as well as some non-health care personnel, who come to our entities to learn under our guidance to practice or improve their skills.

 Our Facility Directory.
 The following paragraph does not apply to home care services.
 We maintain a facility directory listing the name, room number and general condition.
 Unless you choose to have your information excluded from this directory, the information will be disclosed to anyone who requests it by asking for you by name.
 You have the right during registration to have your information excluded from this directory.

-Family and Friends Involved in Your Care.
-With your approval, we may from time to time disclose your medical information to designated family, friends, and others who are involved in your care or in payment of your care in order to facilitate that person’s involvement in caring for you or paying for your care.
-If you are unavailable, incapacitated, or facing an emergency medical situation and we determine that a lifted disclosure may be in your best interest, we may share limited medical information with such individuals without your approval.
-We may also disclose limited medical information to a public or private entity that is authorized to assist in disaster relief efforts in order for that entity to locate a family member or other persons that may be involved in some aspect of caring for you.
+Family and Friends involved in Your Care.
+With your approval, we may from time to time disclose your personal health information to designated family, friends, and others who are involved in your care or in payment of your care in order to facilitate that person’s involvement in caring for you or paying for your care.
+If you are unavailable, incapacitated, or facing an emergency medical situation and we determine that a lifted disclosure may be in your best interest, we may share limited personal health information with such individuals without your approval.
+We may also disclose limited personal health information to a public or private entity that is authorized to assist in disaster relief efforts in order for that entity to locate a family member or other persons that may be involved in some aspect of caring for you.

 Business Associates.
-Certain aspects and components of our services are performed through contracts with outside persons or organizations, such as auditing accreditation, legal services, or consultants /collaborators who help us design efficient business processes. (i.e. CrossChx).
-At times it may be necessary for us to provide certain of your medical information to one or more of these outside persons or organizations who assist us with our health care operations.
+Certain aspects and components of our services are performed through contracts with outside persons or organizations, such as auditing, accreditation, legal services, or consultants /collaborators who help us design efficient business processes (i.e. CrossCx).
+At times it may be necessary for us to provide certain components of your personal health information to one or more of these outside persons or organizations which assists us with health care operations.
 In all cases, we require these business associates to appropriately safeguard the privacy of your information.

 Appointments and Services.
-We may contact you to provide appointment reminders, test results, follow-up phone calls or patient satisfaction surveys.
-You have the right to request, and we will accommodate reasonable requests by you to receive communications regarding your medical information from us by alternative means or at alternative locations.
-For instance, if you wish appointment reminders to not be left on voice mail or sent to a particular address, we will accommodate reasonable requests.
-You may request such confidential communication in writing and may send your request to Holzer Medical Center Business Office, 100 Jackson Pike, Gallipolis, Ohio 45631.
+We may contact you to provide appointment reminders, test results, follow up phone calls or patient satisfaction surveys.
+You have the right to request, and we will accommodate reasonable requests by you to receive communications regarding your personal health information from us by alternative means or at alternative locations.
+For instance, if you wish appointment reminders not be left on voice mail or sent to a particular address, we will accommodate reasonable requests.
+You may request such confidential information in writing and may send your request to the Holzer Business Office, 100 Jackson Pike, Gallipolis, Ohio 45631.

 Research.
 Some of our entities participate in research activities.
-In limited circumstances, we may use and disclose your medical information for research purposes.
-For example, a research organization may wish to compare outcomes of all patients that received a particular drug and will need to review a series of medical records.
-In all cases where your specific authorization has not been obtained, your privacy will be protected by strict confidentiality requirements applied by an Institutional Review Board or privacy board that oversees the research, or by representations of the researchers that limit their use and disclosure of patient information.
+In limited circumstances, we may use or disclose your personal health information for research purposes.
+For example a research organization may wish to compare outcomes of all patients who received a particular drug and will need to review a series of medical records.
+In all cases where your specific authorization has not been obtained, your privacy will be protected by strict confidentiality requirements applied by an Institutional Review Board or Privacy Board that oversees research, or by representations of the researchers that limit their use and disclosure of patient information.

 De-identified Databases and Limited Data Sets.
-We may use your medical information for the purposes of removing information that identifies who you are, and putting it in a computer program.
+We may use your personal health information for the purposes of removing information that identifies who you are, and putting it in a computer program.
 Your information will be completely de-identified.
 This information is used for research purposes.
-If your information is partially de-identified, it is called a “limited data set.”
+If your information is partially de-identified, it is called a “limited data set”.
 We may give the “limited data set” that includes your information to others for the purposes of research, public health action or health care operations.
-The persons who receive “limited data sets” are required to agree to take reasonable steps to protect the privacy and security of your medical information.
+The persons who receive “limited data sets” are required to agree to take reasonable steps to protect the privacy and security of your personal health information.